Sayegh7/npm-courier/README.md

 3. Go to your project root.
 4. Run `courier drop <package name>`

-If everything is successful, you should find that your project's `package.json` has changed the package version to a relative route.
-Now your package has been installed inside your project.

 Additionally, if you want to run `npm-courier` so that it watches for changes in the package and automatically applies them to your project follow these additional steps:

 5. Go to your local npm module.